panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Share your repository on sites like [reddit.com](https://www.reddit.com/) (into one or more corresponding subreddits), [news.ycombinator.com](https://news.ycombinator.com/), [echojs](http://www.echojs.com/), Twitter, and alike.
 With a bit of luck, your project could have a good start in popularity.

-There are 2 nuances to be aware of.
+But there are 2 nuances to be aware of.

 First, resist the urge to publish a project that is not completed.
 Polish everything. *You never get a second chance to make a good first impression.*

 Second, sharing on sites like Reddit might lead to some ego-killer or harsh comments about your work.
 Don't let these comments demotivate you in any way.

 It's easy to criticize, but it's hard to create.
+Remember that you, the one that creates, are the hero of the day.

-Accept constructive criticism, and simply skip the trash comments.
+Accept constructive criticism, and simply ignore the trash comments.

 ## 8. Conclusion